mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

     amongoc_box_init(Box, T, ...)
     amongoc_box_init_noinline(Box, T, ...)

+  Initialize a box to contain a zero-initialized storage for an instance of ``T``.

+  :C++ API:
+    - `amongoc::unique_box::from`
   :param Box: An non-const lvalue expression of type `amongoc_box`.
 This is the
     box that will be initiatlized.
   :param T: The type that should be stored within the box.
-This type must be
-    zero-initializable!
   :param Dtor: (Optional) A destructor function that should be executed when
     the box is destroyed with `amongoc_box_destroy`.
 The destructor function should be convertible to a function pointer: :cpp:any:`amongoc_box_destructor`
   :param Alloc: (Optional) An `amongoc_allocator` object to be used if the box
     requires dynamic allocation.
-  :C++ API:
-    - `amongoc::unique_box::from`
+  :return: This macro will result in a :cpp:`T*` pointer.
+If memory allocation
+    was required and fails, this returns :cpp:`nullptr`.
+Note that a :ref:`small <box.small>` type will never fail to allocate, so the returned pointer to a small object will never be null.

   The ``_noinline`` variant of this macro inhibits the small-object optimization, which is required if the object being stored is not relocatable